 Beric was born and raised in London's Soho, and trained in musical theatre at Guildford School of Acting.

 He was the frontman of indie bands The Healing Fields and Playing Nervous during the noughties, performing at venues and festivals all over the UK and Europe including London's O2 Academy Islington, the Astoria, the Garage and the Clapham Grand.
-He has remixed and produced in various musical styles, composed for stage and film, created bespoke tracks for performers, and was asked to write music and lyrics for a rock opera based on the life of King Ludwig II of Bavaria.
+He has remixed and produced in various musical styles, composed for stage and film, created bespoke tracks for performers, and is writing music and lyrics for a rock opera based on the life of King Ludwig II of Bavaria.
 In 2013, Beric set up a mixing and post-production facility on a 300-acre farm in Cambridgeshire, selling it in 2020 and relocating to Barking, on the London-Essex border.
-His new facility, Malted Music, will open at Barking's Malthouse in 2021.
+His new facility, Malted Music, opened at Barking's Malthouse in 2021.
 Most recently, Beric's been experimenting with photography and video; a selection of his stills are here.